Skip to content

 Best Beaches in Crete

-The best beach is not always the most famous one.
-It is the one that makes sense for the day.
+The best beach is the one that makes sense for the day: base, season, wind, access, and the return journey.

 Crete has beaches that justify their reputation.
 It also has a way of making reputation expensive.
 A beach can be beautiful and still be the wrong decision if reaching it consumes the day, strains the return, or turns the island into a checklist of water.

-This is not a ranking.
-Rankings flatten the island.
-The useful question is what kind of beach belongs to the trip you are actually taking.
+Use this as a decision page.
+Rankings flatten the island; the useful question is what kind of beach belongs to the trip you are actually taking.

 Beach decision map